Shattered Galaxy: Plot

 Shattered Galaxy is set in a post-apocalyptic future.
 A teleportation device was found buried on Earth's surface, though scientists were not able to master its secrets.
 Various non-living substances were successfully sent through and retrieved, but when a common rat was inserted into the portal, it activated the artifact in an unexpected way: the device immediately teleported itself, as well as all matter in a 2000 kilometer wide radius around it, to the planet Morgana Prime.
 The player is one of the survivors of this incident.
 The planet itself was devoid of sentient life, but robotic war machines were found on its surface, and humans have since learned to control them telepathically (allowing the humans themselves to stay out of harm's way).
 Humans have since expanded to another planet (server) in the Morgana system, Relic, where wars likewise rage.

 Gameplay

 Development

-As of September 29, 2008, the game can be played using a basic account at no charge with a few minor handicaps or upgraded to an elite account at a cost of US$9.95 per month to play with all limitations removed.
+As of September 2008, the game can be played using a basic account at no charge with a few minor handicaps or upgraded to an elite account at a cost of US$9.95 per month to play with all limitations removed.

 Nexon has closed Tactical Commanders' service in Korea, Japan, and Taiwan.
-As of October 31, 2008, the German service was closed due to lack of players.
+As of October 2008, the German service was closed due to lack of players.

 Reception

-John Lee reviewed the PC version of the game for Next Generation, rating it three stars out of five, and stated that "If you'd like to capture chunks of pie-charted landscapes, this is a decent persistent online game.
-Teamwork required."
+John Lee for Next Generation gave it three stars out of five and called it a "decent" persistent online game that requires a teamwork.

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.

 Shattered Galaxy was a runner-up for The Electric Playground's "Best Independent PC Game" prize, but lost to Serious Sam: The First Encounter.